cbmLAD/cbmLAD_project/README.md

 A folder named `cbmLAD` must be created on the **C drive**: `C:\\cbmLAD`

-This directory will include:
--  3 Input files (.txt` files)
+In this directory, the user should create three .txt Input files called `raw data.txt`, `test data.txt`, and `classification_data.txt` as described below.
-- Output files (automatically generated during execution)
+Output files are automatically generated during execution.

 ### 📥 Input Files